DioxusLabs/dioxus/docs/guide/src/en/interactivity/router.md

     Router {
         Route { to: "/home", Home {} }
         Route { to: "/blog", Blog {} }
-        Redirect { from: "", to: "/home" }
+        //  if the current location doesn't match any of the above routes, redirect to "/home" Redirect { from: "", to: "/home" }
     }
 }